tristanchu/DCFC/README.txt

 - Get a professional photographer (or a little girl with a high end camera) to take artsy photos of the team, "candids," and generally supply us with website content.
   Stalking Facebook for photos is a gamble in terms of getting A) High Quality photos of B) the right size / resolution with C) good content that is usable.

+- Get someone to write the news articles and update the site.
+Secretary?